-The OCA ensures the quality of grievance systems by establishing minimum standards and through an ongoing monitoring program.
+OCA ensures the quality of grievance systems by establishing minimum standards and through an ongoing monitoring program.
 The Advocate General and OCA staff have immediate and unlimited access to members, staff and provider agency files, records and documents relating to grievance procedures and practices.

 The OCA grievance system in no way undermines the member's right to request a Fair Hearing.
-DHS policy provides that DHS/DDS waiver members are granted Hearings if the application for services is denied; when resources are sufficient for initiation of Home and Community-Based Waiver services (HCBW) and action is not taken within 45 days; or the client, family, or guardian is aggrieved because of DHS actions to suspend, terminate or reduce services.
+DHS policy provides that DDS waiver members are granted Hearings if the application for services is denied; when resources are sufficient for initiation of Home and Community-Based Services (HCBS) waiver services and action is not taken within 45 days; or the member, family, or guardian is aggrieved because of OKDHS actions to suspend, terminate or reduce services.
 All other complaints or grievances are made to OCA and are addressed in accordance with OCA policies and procedures (OAC 340:2-5-61).
-Case Managers assure that members understand that filing a grievance or making a complaint is not a pre-requisite or substitute for a Fair Hearing.
-Case Managers provide the information annually to the members, their advocates and guardians regarding both processes.
+DHS/DDS Case Managers assure that members understand that filing a grievance or making a complaint is not a pre-requisite or substitute for a Fair Hearing.
+DHS/DDS Case Managers provide the information annually to members, their advocates and guardians regarding both processes.
 They are also available to assist in requesting a Fair Hearing or filing a grievance.

 DHS/DDS Quality Assurance staff evaluate all service-related complaints received.
 The type of complaint is not limited.
-The QA staff establishes a reasonable timeframe, not to exceed 60 days for correction, and informs individuals responsible for making or overseeing the necessary corrections of actions needed to facilitate change or correction.
-These may include problem solving or other more extensive oversight or change.
-The DHS/DDS QA Administrator may authorize an Administrative Inquiry (AI) in response to a complaint regarding support services made by members or any interested person (OAC 340-100-3-27.1).
-An Administrative Inquiry does not affect a member's right to a Fair Hearing, rather, it provides an opportunity to determine if the member's rights are being protected.
+DHS/DDS Quality Assurance staff establishe a reasonable timeframe, not to exceed 60 days for correction, and informs individuals responsible for making or overseeing the necessary corrections of actions needed to facilitate change or correction.
+These actions may include problem solving or other more extensive oversight or change.
+The DHS/DDS Quality Assurance Administrator may authorize an Administrative Inquiry (AI) in response to a complaint regarding support services made by members or any interested person (OAC 340-100-3-27.1).
+This does not affect a member's right to a Fair Hearing; rather, it provides an opportunity to determine if the member's rights are being protected.